 The Royal Institution of Chartered Surveyors (RICS) provides detailed guidelines for property valuation, which involves looking at three main factors:

-Comparable sales in the neighbourhood
+Comparable Sales in the Area

 This refers to recent sales of similar properties in the surrounding area.
 This information provides insight into the current market value of the evaluated property.

-The condition of the property
+The Condition of the Property

-The property’s rental income is also significant, especially for investment properties.
 Surveyors will examine the current rental income and compare it to similar properties to determine if it’s reasonable.
 The rental income estimates the potential return on investment for the property.

 The Capitalisation Rate (CP) Calculation